hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/insert.md

 # The INSERT Statement

-INSERT statements insert new data into a table or view from literal values included in the statement itself or from a select query.
+INSERT statements insert new data into a table or view.

+The only return of the INSERT statement (as well as for the UPDATE and DELETE statements) is the number of updated rows.

+## Examples

+The inserted value can be provided as direct values in the INSERT query itself or can be provided by a select query.
 The following examples illustrate both cases:

 ```sql
 insert into product (id, name, price) values (1007, 'Seiko KL-101', 399.95);